Course unit details:

 Aims

-The aim of this unit overall is to prepare students for an entry level position in a science museum or science centre, or in public events management and delivery, or to give insights into these areas that would be part of the professional toolkit of an outreach officer, school teacher or scientist.
+The unit is designed to prepare students for an entry-level position in a science museum or science centre, or in public events management and delivery, and to give insights into these areas that would be part of the professional toolkit of an outreach officer, school teacher or scientist.

-• Enhance students’ judgement of the potential for science museum exhibitions and galleries
+- enhance your judgement of the potential for museum exhibitions and galleries

-• Establish students’ competence in areas of regulation and good conduct in public institutions, including health & safety, risk assessment, equality and diversity, and social responsibility
+- develop your awareness in areas of regulation and good conduct in public institutions, including health and safety, risk assessment, equality and diversity, and social responsibility

 Learning outcomes